-Why invest in the Pharmaceutical Sector?
+Why Invest in the Pharmaceutical Sector?

-India is considered to be a cost-effective manufacturing hub for pharmaceutical companies.
-The pharmaceutical companies in India have the primary advantage of the low cost involved in the production, which provides the stimulus for the lesser cost involved in the research and development, making it one of the best suitable option for investment.
+Cost Efficiency: India is considered to be a cost-effective manufacturing hub for pharmaceutical companies.
+The pharmaceutical companies in India have the primary advantage of the low cost involved in the production, which provides the stimulus for the lesser cost involved in the research and development, making it one of the best suitable options for investment.
 The availability of a large pool of scientific know-how acts as an additional feature in its favour.

-India witnessed a surge in its economic growth consequent to the advent of the COVID-19 pandemic scenario, where the Indian pharmaceutical companies played a major role in providing COVID-19 vaccines globally with their advanced capacity to mass-produce vaccines at a lower cost.
-This proved to be a catalyst in improving the Indian economy which further led to an increase in the spending power of the masses to invest in health insurances.
+Economic Drivers: India witnessed a surge in its economic growth consequent to the advent of the COVID-19 pandemic scenario, where the Indian pharmaceutical companies played a major role in providing COVID-19 vaccines globally with their advanced capacity to mass-produce vaccines at a lower cost.
+This proved to be a catalyst in improving the Indian economy which further led to an increase in the spending power of the masses to invest in health insurance.

-The Indian government supports the Indian pharmaceutical market players through the promulgation of effective policies from time to time.
+Policy Support: The Indian government supports the Indian pharmaceutical market players through the promulgation of effective policies from time to time.
 The Pharma Vision 2020 is aimed at making India a global leader in end-to-end drug discovery and development along with the mass production of low-cost generic medicine.
-The Indian government has also shown inclination towards the growth of the Indian pharmaceutical sector by introducing effective foreign investment laws in the pharmaceutical sector.
+The Indian government has also shown an inclination towards the growth of the Indian pharmaceutical sector by introducing effective foreign investment laws in the pharmaceutical sector.

 Changes in FDI policy under the Pharmaceutical Sector

-a) Conditions applicable to both greenfield and brownfield investments:
+Conditions applicable to both greenfield and brownfield investments: